Posted in Civil Engineering, Geotechnical Engineering

 Shallow Foundations

 Shallow foundations offer an interesting situation because in some ways we reverse the process, starting with a resultant and end up with a distributed load.
-We’ll restrict the discussion to the simplest case, a continous foundation, in this case under a gravity retaining wall.
+We’ll restrict the discussion to the simplest case, a continuous foundation, in this case under a gravity retaining wall.
 Other cases are discussed in more detail here.

 You may recall that, for a uniform pressure distribution, the load is in the middle of the distribution.
 If a shallow foundation is loaded concentrically, the load is through the centroid, and this is the case.
 That is designated by the centreline.
 If the load is concentric, the eccentricity e = 0 and the two pressures q’min and q’max are both the same, as we see in the equations above, namely the load divided by the width of the foundation.

 If the load is eccentric, e is nonzero.
 As e increases, q’max increases and q’min decreases.
 When we reach the point where e = B/6, q’min = 0.
 Beyond that point we get liftoff from one end of the foundation, which is generally not an acceptable result, especially since foundations cannot transmit tension between the soil and the foundation.
 As long as -B/6 < e < B/6, both q’min and q’max are positive and at least this criterion is met.
 This region is referred to as the “middle third” and is crucual to the success of shallow foundations.
-(Food for thought: how does that related to the “triangle rule” that we use with retaining walls?)

 Eccentricity in loads is not strictly the result of off-centroid loads.
 It can also be due to a moment on the foundation, in which case e = M/N’ (without any other factors to make the load eccentric.)